Lairizzle/NixMessages/README.md

 ### Configuration / Behavior

-Tray support:
 - Clicking the window close button will hide it to tray.
-Dark mode:
-    - Toggles both Electron native theme and injected web styles.
+- Dark Mode toggles both Electron native theme and injected web styles.
-Window state:
 - Position and size saved to window-state.json in app data.